-While some people might think flu is a bad cold, flu can be a severe illness that can lead to serious complications, particularly in winter.
+While some people might think influenza is a bad cold, ‘flu’ can actually be a severe illness that can lead to serious complications.

 People at increased risk of severe illness if they catch flu are older people, the very young, pregnant women, those with long-term health conditions – particularly chronic lung or heart disease – and those with a weakened immune system.

-Those eligible to receive a free flu jab on the NHS are:
+Those eligible to receive a free flu vaccination on the NHS are:

 ● People aged 65 or over;